What are Plug and Play Drivers?

 Windows PnP is convenient but doesn’t always match the right driver with its device.

 Since 1996, Driver Support has been trusted to alleviate the burden of keeping drivers current.
+It makes almost all of your devices

 Upon installation, Driver Support software will inventory your computer for all active device types supported.
 When you fully register the service, it will update any drivers that are missing or out of date.